About us

 Kate Misher

-• Hi, my name is Kate Misher and I am a current freshman at the University of Southern California.
-Service has been a core foundation throughout my life and led me to USC for its unique service-based majors.
-As an NGO and Social Change major, I can learn all the ways to establish organizations that can make a positive impact.
-I am on the pre-law track, pursuing a career in Law and Non-Profits.
-I am an active member of Jane Goodall’s National Youth Leadership Council and have spent several years working to combat gun violence with the Brady Organization.
+Kate Misher is a freshman at the University of Southern California.
+Service has been a core foundation throughout her life and led her to USC for its unique service-based majors.
+As an NGO and Social Change major, she wants to learn all the ways to establish organizations that can make a positive impact.
+Kate is on the pre-law track, pursuing a career in Law and Non-Profits.
+She is an active member of Jane Goodall’s National Youth Leadership Council and has spent several years working to combat gun violence with the Brady Organization.

 Christina Copeland